 There is a foul odor every time a toilet is flushed.
 What's the problem and what can I do about it?

 If you or anyone else notices a foul odor when a particular toilet is flushed, it's likely because the toilet isn't sealed properly to the floor.
 When a toilet is flushed, water moves down the toilet drain plumbing and pushes the air trapped in the fixture out of the way - in this case the air is pushed out from under the toilet and into the room.
 You or a Roto-Rooter professional will need to reseal the toilet to the floor.

 How can I eliminate general foul odors?

-If your bathroom seems to smell foul at all times, it's possible the problem lies in a trap attached to one of your drains - traps need to be filled with water to keep odors from creeping from the plumbing into the room.
+If your bathroom seems to smell foul at all times, it's possible the problem lies in a trap attached to one of your drains.
+Traps need to be filled with water to keep odors from seeping from the plumbing into the room.
 Pour a gallon of water down each drain in your bathroom (toilet, sinks, floor drains, etc.) to fill up those traps and keep odors contained.